 SITE NAME: Christ Church, Coatham Road, Redcar

 DESIGNATION: Listed Place of Worship grade II, CA

 CONDITION: Very bad

-PRIORITY CATEGORY: B (New entry)
+PRIORITY CATEGORY: B (B)

 OWNER TYPE: Religious organisation

-Christ Church was built in 1854 and its soaring spire of sandstone with limestone dressings is a landmark in this coastal location.
-The external stonework is subject to advanced weathering and decay, which is particularly pronounced to the spire and tower.
+Christ Church was built in 1854 and its soaring spire of sandstone with limestone dressings is a local landmark.
+The external stonework is subject to advanced weathering and decay; this is particularly pronounced to the spire and tower.
 The slated roof coverings are also reaching the end of their serviceable life.
-The church is awaiting the outcome of a grant application to the Heritage Lottery Fund for a first phase of repairs.
+Funding was awarded in 2017, through the Heritage Lottery Fund Grants for Places of Worship scheme, for essential repairs to the tower and spire.
+Those works are due to commence in 2018.